zemingyu/meetup-queue/README.md

 - Only registered people are allowed to enter

 ## Point incentives
-#### Earn points (non-event)
+#### Earn tokens (non-event)
-- Every account starts with 100 points
+- Every unique account starts with 100 tokens
-- Work on group projects (discretionary, awarded by the meetup owners, maximum 1000 points per month)
+- Work on group projects (discretionary, awarded by the meetup owners, maximum 1000 tokens per month)
-- Telegram contribution (sharing resources etc.) (discretionary, awarded by the meetup owners, maximum 1000 points per month)
+- Telegram contribution (sharing resources etc.) (discretionary, awarded by the meetup owners, maximum 1000 tokens per month)

-#### Earn points (per event)
+#### Earn tokens (per event)
-- Organise/assistantst: +30
+- Organise/assist: +30
 - Presenter: +100
 - Show up: +10

-#### How to lose points
+#### How to lose tokens
-- To participate in events, need to put in a deposit of 50 points
+- To participate in events, need to put in a deposit of 50 tokens
 - no show, no cancellation (or cancellation after event start time): -50
 - late penalty:
   - more than 24 hours before the event: 0